13 December 2017

 The Internet Archive is a San Francisco–based nonprofit digital library of millions of free books, movies, software, music, websites, and more.
 It seeks donations of hard-copy books from libraries and individuals and then scans, digitises, and offers them for lending and downloading without paying royalties or PLR.

 According to our sister organisation the Authors Guild of America, while they have been doing this for some time they have recently posted a large quantity of scanned books (including works still in copyright) on their Open Library website.

 Anyone can log-in, from anywhere in the world, search for and click on a book to 'check it out' for a period of two weeks.
-Although the site mimics regular library lending in that only one person can check out a book at a time, once checked out, the full text of the books can be easily downloaded; the site even provides download buttons to make it easy.
+Although the site mimics regular library lending in that only one person can check out a book at a time, once checked out, the full text of the books can be easily downloaded.

 We did some spot-checking.
 Each author who was checked found that one or more of their in-copyright books were available in the Open Library for download.

 You may want to check whether your own books have been made available in this way.
 If your book is there:

 - Contact your publisher and agent and ask them to send a takedown notice (usually through the Publishers Association Portal).
 If that doesn’t work, send a takedown notice yourself, emailing firstname.lastname@example.org using the below sample text provided by the Authors Guild.

 Note that the site administrators will reject takedown requests if they feel that there are errors in the data supplied to them so check notices carefully to make sure that the infringing URLs are accurate and that the removal requests are sent correctly as required by the site.